AI Interview Questions for Internal Mobility Roles (2026): 53-Question Scorecard

 Conclusion

 This survey helps you hire people who can use AI to support internal mobility without turning matching into a black box.
-You get earlier warning signs (governance gaps, fairness blind spots), better panel conversations (less gut feel, more evidence), and clearer priorities for follow-up interviews.
+You get earlier warning on governance gaps and fairness blind spots, better panel conversations based on evidence rather than gut feel, and clear priorities for follow-up interviews.

 Next steps are straightforward: pick one pilot role, paste Q1–Q53 into your interview scorecard tool, and align on thresholds before the first candidate.
-Then name owners for governance follow-ups (HR, People Analytics/Talent Ops, Legal/Privacy) so you can move fast without taking hidden risks.
+Then name owners for governance follow-ups — HR, People Analytics, Legal/Privacy — so you can move fast without carrying hidden risk.

 FAQ

-Review it quarterly for thresholds and rater consistency, then do a full refresh 1× per year.
-Update immediately if your internal talent marketplace tooling changes, your AI policy changes, or you sign a new Dienstvereinbarung with the Betriebsrat.
-Keep version numbers in the scorecard so you can compare hires over time without mixing rubrics.
+Review quarterly: are thresholds still relevant, is rater variance under control (≤0.8 points)?
+A full annual refresh is usually enough.
+Update immediately if your talent marketplace tooling, AI policy, or a Dienstvereinbarung changes materially.
+Keep version numbers in the scorecard so you can compare hiring decisions over time without mixing rubrics.

 What should we do if a candidate scores very low on governance (Q19–Q24)?

-Treat it as a “pause and clarify” signal, not an automatic rejection.
-Add a short governance screen and ask for a written one-page approach: data minimisation, explainability, access controls, and who approves changes.
+"Pause and clarify" — not an automatic rejection.
+Add a governance screen (10–20 minutes) and request a one-page written approach: data minimization, purpose limitation, access controls, audit trails, role model for changes, Dienstvereinbarung thinking.
 If they still argue for opaque automated decisions, stop the process.
-In EU contexts, governance weakness will surface later as delivery risk.
+In EU/DACH contexts, governance weakness surfaces later as delivery and trust risk.

-How do we handle critical comments like “AI should decide who gets promoted internally”?
+How do we handle "AI should decide who gets promoted internally"?

-Don’t debate ideology.
-Ask for operational detail: who is accountable, what data is used, how employees can challenge outcomes, and how you prevent proxy discrimination.
-If they can’t produce a human-in-the-loop process with clear appeal routes, mark it as a red flag and document why.
-Keep your notes factual and role-related.
+Don't debate ideology — test operationalization.
+Ask: who is accountable?
+What data is used?
+How can employees challenge outcomes?
+How do you prevent proxy discrimination?
+If they can't produce a human-in-the-loop process with clear appeal routes, it's a red flag — document it factually and with role-related reasoning.
+That keeps you fair and auditable.

 How do we keep the process fair for candidates with different tool access?